 Commitment Template 5.4.
 Beneficial Ownership 5.4.
-Beneficial Ownership Commitme nt Starts November 2021 and Ends June 2023 On-going Commitment Lead implementing Register General's Department agency/actor Commitment description Problem to be addressed • The Beneficiary Ownership regime in Ghana has been operational since the enactment of The Companies Act 2019 (Act 992) and the completion of the upgrade of the Registrar General's Department's electronic register to enable the department receive data on beneficiary ownership.
-What is required now is to ensure data quality and accuracy, data accessibility and availability as well as effective use of da ta The commitment Improve the comprehensive quality and accuracy of data at The Registrar General's Department Enable greater access and availability of data Encourage greater data use and build the capacity of data users in government, civil society and among investigative journalists.
-Contribution of commitment to solving problem • The commitment will ensure that the BOT regime which has become operational does actually advance transparency in business ownership which Ghana has aspired to in all previous commitments. ince Relevance of commitment to OGP values Commitment will promote transpare Ghana. ency in business s ownership in Additional information Milestone Activity wi th a verifiable deliverable Start Date: End Date: Awareness raising and sensitization on quality on BO data submission, requirements organized for industry stakeholders.
+Beneficial Ownership Commitme nt Starts November 2021 and Ends June 2023 On-going Commitment Lead implementing agency/actor Registrar-General's Department Commitment description Problem to be addressed The Beneficiary Ownership regime in Ghana has been operational since the enactment of The Companies Act 2019 (Act 992) and the completion of the upgrade of the Registrar-General's Department's electronic register to enable the department receive data on beneficiary ownership.
+What is required now is to ensure data quality and accuracy, data accessibility and availability as well as effective use of data The commitment Improve the comprehensive quality and accuracy of data at The Registrar-General's Department Enable greater access and availability of data Encourage greater data use and build the capacity of data users in government, civil society and among investigative journalists.
+Contribution of commitment to solving problem The commitment will ensure that the BOT regime which has become operational does actually advance transparency in business ownership which Ghana has aspired to in all previous commitments.
+Relevance of commitment to OGP values Commitment will promote transparency in business ownership in Ghana.

+Additional information Milestone Activity wi th a verifiable deliverable Start Date: End Date: tization on quality of BO data rganized for industry stakeholders.
 Nov.
 2021 June.
-2023 Mechanisms to verify the accuracy of data submitted to RGD and a system to flag suspicious submission to further investigation, Nov.
-2022 June 2023 Mechanisms for sanctions for filing non-compliance in place Nov.
+2023 Mechanisms to verify the accuracy of data submitted to RGD and a system to flag suspicious submission for further investigation, June 2023 Mechanisms for sanctions for or filing non-compliance in place Nov.
 2021 June.
-2022 Initial data is published to meet BO data standards.
+2022 Initial data is published to m neet BO data standards.
 Nov.
-2021 June 2023 Data is made available in bulk format for competent authorities and other designated persons and agencies.
+2021 June 2023 Data is made available in bu and other designated perso lk format for competent authorities ns and agencies.
 Nov.
-2021 June 2023 Roadmap and risk assessment developed on the policies towards wider public availability of BO data.
-Nov.
-2021 June 2023 Publish annually data on the number of persons accessing information on BO of companies.
-Nov.
-2021 June 2023 Capacity building and training sessions for government and non- government stakeholders (NGOs, Investigating Journalists, OGP and GHEITI) through opening extractive programme on using BO data Nov 2021 June 2023 Pilot use of BO data in the due diligence process before awarding a mining license to avoid conflict of interest Nov.
-2021 June 2023
+2021 June 2023 Roadmap and risk assessme towards wider public availal Nov.
+2021 June 2023 Publish annually data on the information on BO of compa Nov.
+2021 June 2023 Capacity building and training government stakeholders (Nand Gheiri) through openin BO data Nov 2021 June 2023 Pilot use of BO data in the d awarding a mining license to Nov.
+2021 June 2023 Contact information Name of responsible person from implementing agency Mrs. Jemima Mamaa Oware Title, Department The Registrar-General, The Registrar-General's Departmen )epartment Email and Phone Info@rgd.gov.gh +233-30-266-4691

-Contact information Name of responsible person from implementing agency Mrs. Jemima Maame Oware Title, Department The Registrar General, The Registrar General's Department Email and Phone Info@rgd.gov.gh +233-30-266-4691 Other Actors Involved State actors involved Office of the Attorney General and Ministry of Justice Ministry of Lands and Natural Resources, Petroleum Commission, Minerals Commission Ministry of Energy CSOs, private sector, multilaterals, working groups Ghana Extractive Industries Transparency Initiative (GHEITI) Natural Resource Governance Institute (NRGI) Africa Centre for Energy Policy (ACEP) Public Interest Accountability Committee (PIAC)
+Other Actors Involved State actors involved Office of the Attorney General and Ministry of Justice Ministry of Lands and Natural Resources, Petroleum Commission, Minerals Commission Ministry of Energy CSOs, private sector, multilaterals, working groups Ghana Extractive Industries Transparency Initiative (GHEITI) Natural Resource Governance Institute (NRGI) Africa Centre for Energy Policy (ACEP) Public Interest Accountability Committee (PIAC)